PRESSURE BOMB COMPARISON ACROSS ALL FIELDS

 This is exactly the pattern that you want to see, up to mid-July – steadily increasing growth running 15-30 microns/day over the spring and early summer.
 From Mid-June to July 17 these trees averaged 6000 microns (6 mm) additional radial growth.
 That's a 12 mm, or almost ½ inch increase in trunk diameter.
 The blue bars indicate the timing and duration of irrigation of this high frequency double-line drip system.
 But from the end of July there is very little growth – probably due to the carbohydrate demand from the filling nuts.
 You would still like to see a little more growth than shown but the good news is that the daily shrink/swell (shown by the daily high and low in the chart and numbers at the bottom) is in the non-stressed range of 30-40 microns.

-The ROOTZONE SUM chart below from the Jain Logic monitoring system using a Sentek Drill & Drop capacitance probe that measures soil moisture to a depth of 46 inches shows that the total root zone soil moisture has fallen off about 15% during harvest cuttoff.
-The numbers on the left access are the sum of the percent soil moisture measured by each sensor placed every 4 inches.
-If these numbers were absolutely accurate, it would mean that this Nord Series fine sandy loam soil would hold 42% water (5.0”/ft) at field capacity, which is impossibly high.
+The ROOTZONE SUM chart below from the Jain Logic monitoring system using a Sentek Drill & Drop capacitance probe that measures soil moisture to a depth of 46 inches shows that the total root zone soil moisture has fallen off about 25% during harvest cutoff.
+The numbers on the Y-axis in the bottom left chart are the sum of the percent soil moisture measured by each sensor placed every 4 inches.
+If these numbers were absolutely accurate, it would mean that this Nord Series fine sandy loam soil would hold 42% water by volume (5.0”/ft) at field capacity, which is impossibly high.
 The correct number is about 28%, 3.4 inches/foot (about 2” available) as measured by a neutron probe.
 But the good news is that the trends in increased and decreased water content are very real and dependable.
-So the infiltration chart (top left) is an accurate indicator of how deep water penetrates (dark blue columns) every irrigation.
-This shows that the water only went to 26” over the last month, so there is no deep percolation lost below the root zone.
+Therefore, the infiltration chart (top left) is an accurate indicator of how deep water penetrates (dark blue columns) every irrigation.
+This shows that the water only went to 30” over the last month, so there is no deep percolation lost below the root zone.
+The capacitance probe appears to have stopped working on 10/3.
+The Jain Logic estimate of total applied water is generated by a pressure sensor in the drip hose then multiplying the hours with pressure on by the system flowrate to get the applied inches.
+But right now this is only 26.8” compared to the 35.4” we have measured because this does not account for the 5” of flood water applied and a couple inches applied before May 1.

-SEMI-SALINE: The second highest total Root Zone Summed water content is this area – reflecting a soil texture finer than any of the non-saline problem fields and very slow drainage through the profile.
-The deepest penetration during an irrigation for August is only 12”.
-The impact of anoxia, waterlogging, has just as much negative impact on pistachio growth as does the higher salinity.
-Still, the trees need the water and this grower has increased the frequency of 3 hour pulsed irrigation, which hopefully still allows time for some reoxygenation of the rootzone.
+SOIL MOISTURE, SEMI-SALINE: The second highest total Root Zone Summed water content is this area – reflecting a soil texture finer than any of the non-saline problem fields and very slow drainage through the profile.
+The deepest penetration during an irrigation is only 12-14”.
+The impact of anoxia (waterlogging) has just as much negative impact on pistachio growth as does drought and high salinity.
+So the grower uses 3 hour pulsed irrigation once or twice daily with this high-tech automated Wise-Con irrigation system in an attempt to reduce water-logging while recharging some of the soil moisture lost during harvest cutoff.

 SOIL MOISTURE, SALINE: The highest total Root Zone Summed water content is in this area (D03) of the field.
 Frequently prone to ponding many trees have died here.
 The deepest recorded irrigation penetration for any 3 to 8 hour event is 14”.
 Installing an automated WiseCon irrigation system to run very short sets as often as daily has been the best strategy the grower found to reduce anaerobic conditions in the root zone and improve tree growth.
-You can see that irrigation was cutoff for harvest on 9/4.
+Irrigation was cutoff for harvest on 9/4 and restarted for 5 days on 9/18.